 With the tremendous increase of video recording devices and the resulting abundance of digital video, finding a particular video sequence in ever-growing collections is a major challenge.
-Existing approaches to retrieve videos mostly still rely on text-based retrieval techniques to find desired sequences.
+Existing, currently deployed approaches to retrieve videos still mostly rely on metadata-based retrieval techniques to find desired sequences.
 With vitrivr, we present a fully working system for indexing and retrieving multimedia data based on its content.

-The following image shows the overall architecture of vitrivr. vitrivr has three components: a user interface (vitrivr-ng), a retrieval engine (Cineast) and a custom database (Cottontail-DB).
+The following image shows the overall architecture of vitrivr. vitrivr has three components: a user interface (vitrivr-ng and vitrivr-VR), a retrieval engine (Cineast) and a custom database (Cottontail DB).
 Cineast is our retrieval engine responsible for performing shot segmentation, extracting features from multimedia data and generating database queries based on user queries.
-These queries are then processed by Cottontail-DB which is able to return the k nearest neighbors to a query in a very efficient way.
+These queries are then processed by Cottontail DB which is able to return the k nearest neighbors to a query in a very efficient way.
 Cineast then combines the results from various queries to one result set.

-Cineast, Cottontail-DB and vitrivr-ng are open source and actively being worked on.
+Cineast, Cottontail DB, vitrivr-ng and vitrivr-VR are open source and actively being worked on.

 The browser-based vitrivr UI offers multiple query modes to facilitate retrieval.